 La Crosse is home to many of the best county roads and mountain bike trails in the country.
-With the warm weather comes new roads and trails to ride.
+With the warm weather ending there is not much time to try new roads and trails to ride.
 In this mini-series for cyclists, we will cover common areas of injury that cyclists may experience and tips on how to prevent them from happening.

 The Bike Solution

 Low back pain in cyclists has been attributed poor saddle angle and handlebar height.
 According to past studies, changing the angle/tilt of your saddle to be around 5 degrees below neutral can decrease the incidence of low back pain.
 By having a slightly negative saddle tilt, it allows your pelvis to tilt anteriorly, decreasing the strain on the lumbar spine.
 Having your seat angle too high will cause excessive lumbar strain which can cause pain and saddle pressure.
 Another factor that may affect low back pain is the height of the handlebars.
 Research has shown that having 40-60 degrees of lumbar flexion with the hands on the hood of the handlebars is the ideal position to prevent low back pain.
 If the handlebars are too high or low this can put the lumbar spine and pelvis in poor positions which can cause pain.
 Many bikes have the ability to add or decrease the amount of vertical height in the handlebars through spacers.
 Research has shown that cyclists with low back pain usually have their handlebars too high.
 Both of these factors have been shown to be important in preventing low back pain when cycling.